 DIASTOLE ECONOMIC AND MARKET COMMENT

 Partner, Diastole Wealth Management

-News and information presented here was gathered from sources believed, but not guaranteed, to be reliable, including (but not limited to) Axios, Yahoo Financial, Morning Brew, Fortune, The Economist, Business Insider, Barron’s, MarketWatch, The Wall Street Journal, The New York Times, The Washington Post, USA Today, CNBC, CNN, Reuters, and The Associated Press.
-If you have questions, please call Diastole at 203.458.5220, or reply to this email to reach me, Liz Cook.
+News and information presented here were gathered from sources believed, but not guaranteed, to be reliable, including (but not limited to) The Wall Street Journal, The New York Times, The Washington Post, Barron’s, MarketWatch, The Economist, Bloomberg, Axios, Morning Brew, Yahoo Finance, CNBC, CNN, Reuters, and The Associated Press.
+If you have questions, please call us at 203.458.5220, or reply to this email to reach me, Liz Cook.

+DIASTOLE ECONOMIC AND MARKET COMMENT